-The steady NSOSM discretization that we employ is a modification of the SOSM scheme introduced in \cite{baier2024high}, where we now include the nonlinear convective terms in the momentum balance.
-These are trivial to include as this work assumes low Reynolds number flow so that the convective terms do not require stabilization.
-We also apply a second modification that is straightforward but has consequences regarding the experimental parameters needed for the model.
+The steady NSOSM discretization we employ modifies the SOSM scheme introduced in \cite{baier2024high}, now including the nonlinear convective terms in the momentum balance.
+These are trivial to include because this work assumes low Reynolds number flow, so the convective terms do not require stabilization.
+We also apply a second modification that is straightforward but has consequences regarding the set of material parameters one must specify to implement the model.
 Namely, instead of discretizing the OSM equations using chemical potentials (as is done in \cite{aznaran2024finite,baier2024high,brunk2025structure}), we express the OSM diffusional driving forces in terms of mole fraction gradients and we only discretize the mole fractions.
-Because we do not discretize the chemical potentials, we do not require experimental knowledge of the mixture activity coefficients.
+Because we do not discretize the chemical potentials, we do not require experimental knowledge of species activity coefficients in the mixture.
 Only the \textit{thermodynamic factors} (i.e.~partial derivatives of activity coefficients with respect to mole fractions) are required, which allows us to straightforwardly draw on experimental data from \cite{wang2021potentiometric,wang2020shifting} in our numerical experiments.